Equity, Diversity, Inclusion – Lou adds Access – EDIA. It’s better when it’s inherent in everything we do.

-Working in both the mainstream and disability dance and theatre sectors, I work with originality, playfulness and sensitivity, inspiring and challenging in equal measure, bringing the best out of people.
-I work collaboratively and can offer consultancy and troubleshooting, depending on need.
-My key facilitation skills are:
+Working in the mainstream and disability dance and theatre sectors, counselling and the international Feldenkrais community, Lou work with originality, playfulness and sensitivity.
+She inspires and challenges in equal measure, bringing the best out of people.
+She work collaboratively and can offer consultancy, teaching, troubleshooting, depending on need.
+Lou’s key facilitation skills are:

 Focused sessions that work with your practice to create optimal inclusive and accessible environments – from ½ day to full day workshops and longer residencies.
 The sessions are responsive and designed around your specific questions and ideas.

 Speaking and facilitation around soft skills, attitudes and nuances of what inclusion and access is, what it means, and for who.
-I work with understanding the importance of language in everyday practices.
+Lou works with understanding the importance of language in everyday practices.

-Developing soft skills, attitudes and nuances of artistic inclusion
+Developing soft skills, attitudes and nuances of inclusion

-Artistic workshops and residences inviting artists to embed best practices and access into their artistic work.
+Workshops and residences inviting people to embed best practices and access into their thinking and work places.

 Individual conversations to demystify what access and inclusion is within their particular situation.

-Supporting individuals to navigate difficult conversations they encounter around access and inclusion
+Supporting individuals to navigate difficult conversations they encounter around ableism, access and inclusion

 Developing actions to making their work more inclusive.